Balam (magazine): 2015–2021

 The first printed issue of the magazine (and the fifth overall) was published in 2018 and is centered on the theme of "Metamorfosis" (English: "Metamorphosis").
 The choice of topic was inspired by the 1915 novella of the same name by Franz Kafka.
 The sixth issue of Balam was published two years later and revolves around the theme of "Mestizx", a "Latin term for mixed-racial heritage."
 The magazine explained the idea behind this theme: "We see individuals as mixed beings, mestizx in blood, skin, inspiration and gender.
 We would like to ask in what ways you see our generation as mestizx.
 This issue seeks to empower the concept of mestizx and all those working with it."
 According to Matt Alagiah of It's Nice That, the issue "challenges perceptions of established beauty and aims to spark conversations about patriarchal white heteronormativity."
 Among the works included, the "Mestizx" issue features photographs from Sunil Gupta's 1976 series "Christopher Street".

 The seventh issue of Balam was published in 2021 and is organized under the topic of "Fantasía" (English: "Fantasy").
 According to Juárez, the idea of "Fantasía" was born during the production of "Mestizx", as it "aroused a curiosity to know where fantasies arose from, what it is like to create 'forbidden' things, make our own worlds far from what is established and regulated."
 AnOther's Dominique Sisley described it as "loose theme that refers vaguely to any 'images, stories, events' that do not 'exist' in a patriarchal society.
 There are stories on dreams, eroticism, trans rights, and subversive beauty ideals."
 The issue is subdivided into five sections: "La isla" (English: "The Island"), "Jardines" (English: "Gardens"), "Bellxs" (English: "Beauties"), "Cócteles" (English: "Cocktails"), "Morfeo" (English: "Morpheus") and "Cárites" and (English: "Charities").
-It includes photographs from Alejandro Kuropatwa's famous 1996 series "Cóctel", which criticized the antiretroviral pills of the HIV/AIDS crisis.
+It includes photographs from Alejandro Kuropatwa's famous 1996 series Cóctel, which criticized the antiretroviral pills of the HIV/AIDS crisis.

-The open call for Balams eight issue—which will revolve around the theme of "Chosen Families"—began on June 1, 2022, and lasted until July 1, 2022.
+2022–2023

+The open call for Balam's eight issue began on June 1, 2022, and lasted until July 1, 2022.
+Published that year, the issue is organized under the theme of "Nuevas Masculinidades" (English: "Chosen Families") and features Brazilian travesti artist Ventura Profana as guest editor.
+Interviewed by It's Nice That, Juarez stated about the collaboration with the artist: "Who better to travel these worlds than a travesti missionary pastor; a mediator between humanity and divinity; a prophet of dissident lives, of their multiplication and abundance?"
+The open call for the edition explained that the theme of "Chosen Families" intended to "put out and show through the image stories of families established by choice, to show an evolution in cultural understanding and social norms that cross them and evidence the obsolescence of dominant, determinant and coercive mandates such as marriage and parenthood, generally alien to the problems and desires of queer identities."
+That year, Balam received the Shannon Michael Cane Award given to emerging artists and publishers by the NY Art Book Fair.